jcblanc2/Weather-App/README.md

 # WeatherApp

-**WeatherApp** is a photo sharing app similar to Instagram but using Parse as its backend.
+**WeatherApp** Weather App is a web application that provides weather conditions and forecasts for selected cities.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 Time spent: **24** hours spent in total